Cohen and Tate: Plot

 A stop at the gas station leaves an overly curious attendant getting shot through a glass door after he sees blood coming out of the car's trunk while attempting to call for help.
 Cohen goes to check on Tate only to be attacked on by his now-enraged and still-alive partner, who springs out of the trunk and batters Cohen senseless.
 He reveals himself to have been wearing a bulletproof vest.
 Travis manages to drive the car away from Tate and hide among pump jacks and oil tanks in an oil field.
 Cohen reappears and handcuffs Travis to his wrist.
 Tate stalks them in the dark.
 When Cohen moves abruptly to shoot where he thinks Tate is, he loses his hearing aid.
 Travis finds it but hesitates about speaking out.
 Cohen looks at Travis with fear in his eyes, and pleads for help.
 Travis gives him the hearing aid and Cohen thanks him.
 While escaping, Tate suddenly comes out and shoots Cohen, who takes a round to the shoulder and appears to pass out.
 Tate advances on Travis before being shot by Cohen, causing him to fall beneath an oil pump jack and be splattered everywhere by the equipment.

 When he gets to Houston, Cohen is cornered on the highway by the police and considers shooting Travis, but the boy lets him know that he cannot do it and they both know it.
-Cohen collides with a roadblock in his last attempt to escape.
-When the car breaks down, he is totally surrounded.
-Holding Travis close to him, he cocks his gun, and asks him: "How old are you, kid"?
+Cohen collides with a highway roadblock in his last attempt to escape, and the car breaks in Houston's downtown.
+Absolutely cornered by the police, Cohen holds Travis close to him, cocks his gun, and asks him: "How old are you, kid"?.
 Travis answers "nine".
 While looking up, Cohen says: "Nine, huh?
 How about that?" and shoots himself through the throat, dying instantly.